linode/manager/docs/development-guide/02-component-structure.md

 * It's often a good idea to move utilities to their own files as well,
 * either in the `src/utilities` directory if meant to be portable and reusable,
 * or in the feature's directory as a .utils.ts file. ex: `SayHello.utils.ts`.
-* Isolation often makes them easier to test and reduce the main file size for better readability.
+* Isolation makes utils easier to test and reduces the main file size for better readability.
 * Doing so also may also reveal the use case is already covered by an existing utility.
 */
 export const capitalize = (s: string) => {